inversionhourglass/Cli4Fody/README_en.md

 Execute the following command:

-> fody MySolution.sln --addin ConfigureAwait -a ContinueOnCapturedContext=true
+> fody-cli MySolution.sln --addin ConfigureAwait -a ContinueOnCapturedContext=true

 The `FodyWeavers.xml` after executing the command: